How the Market System Works

 Changing Demand is Communicated Through Changing Prices

 Changing consumer demand also changes derived demand.
-Decreasing consumer demand will decrease derived demand for those inputs necessary to produce the product.
+Decreasing consumer demand will decrease derived demand for inputs necessary to produce the product.
 These changes in derived demand will percolate through the economy to ultimately reduce the prices that these producers are willing to pay for the factors of production, such as land or labor, which will decrease the quantity of these factors of production used to produce the less demanded product.
 This will cause these resources to be allocated to other more profitable uses.
-Increases in product demand will have the opposite effect.
+Increases in product demand has the opposite effect.